keboola/docker-bundle/HOWTO-DOCKERFILE.md

 # Building a Docker image

 Once the business logic of the app is working, you can build the Docker image using a Dockerfile.
-Example from [docker-demo repository](https://github.com/keboola/docker-demo):
+Example from [docker-demo-docker repository](https://github.com/keboola/docker-demo-docker):

 	FROM keboola:base-php
 	MAINTAINER Ondrej Hlavacek <ondrej.hlavacek@keboola.com>